Most patients tolerate recovery after sinus surgery very well.

 - Pain medicine: Most of our patients find that their pain is well controlled with over-the-counter Tylenol.
 Do not use aspirin or aspirin related products (Motrin, Advil, Aleve, etc.) because these medications can increase your risk of bleeding.
 If you have severe discomfort that is not controlled by Tylenol, please call us at 315-254-2030 so that we can find a better option for you.

 - Other medications: Dr. Goyal will let you know if you need other prescriptions after surgery.
-Some patients are given prescriptions for antibiotic or steroid medications.
-If you are prescribed these medications, you should start them the day after surgery.
+Most of our patients do not need any prescriptions after surgery.

 - Saline rinse: Start using the saline rinse the morning after surgery to irrigate your nose twice a day (with the NeilMed Sinus Rinse kit).
 You can pick up refills of the salt over the counter at local drug stores or directly from the NeilMed company itself.
 These irrigations will allow you to clear your nose and sinuses of clots, crusts, and other debris.
 Use the irrigations at least twice a day, but you may certainly use it more often.